What is Texas windstorm insurance?

-If your house is damaged by wind or hail and you file a claim with your windstorm provider, you’ll need to pay your policy deductible — the out-of-pocket amount that you’re responsible for paying before the insurer will cover the damage.
+If your house is damaged by wind or hail, you’ll need to file a claim with your windstorm provider.
+If your claim is approved, you’ll need to pay your policy deductible — the out-of-pocket amount that you’re responsible for paying before the insurer will cover the damage.

 Is windstorm insurance required in Texas?

-No, windstorm insurance is not required in Texas, but you may need to purchase a wind-only policy if you have a mortgage on your house, depending on whether or not your home insurance covers wind damage.
+No, windstorm insurance is not required by law in Texas.
+But you’ll likely need to purchase a wind-only policy if you have a mortgage on your house and your standard home insurance policy excludes wind damage from coverage.